kailash-manasarovar/statement/docs/timeline/2025/july.md

 - He's holding his phone in one hand and the package in the other, which he hands to me.
 - He looks at me, grinning and sniggering in a perverted way.
 - It's as if he knows who I am.
-- Does he have a dark-web porn subscription to live target action genres?
+- Does he have a dark-web porn subscription to live-target action genres?

 ## ChatGPT